Festival Focus – Ultra Music in Split, Croatia

 Rent an Apartment

 Many locals will leave the city and go to the country or some of the neighbouring islands during this period.
-Check out websites like AirBnB or a booking website like Hotels Combined and you are bound to find loads of apartments available for rent during those few days.
+Check out websites like AirBnB or a booking website like Hotels Combined and you are bound apartments available for rent during those few days.
 Much more spacious than a hotel room, especially if there are several people in your group and a great place to start partying even before you hit the stadium.

 The Venue is Awesome